Tuesday, June 17, 2025

 Getting into Famous Monsters was the only thing that I didn't get to cross off my bucket list that I wrote when I was six years old.

-And he had to appear in Famous Monsters again back in 1997!!!
+And then he had to appear in Famous Monsters again back in 1997!!!

-This is just a small part of Daniel's vast collection.
+This is just qa small part of Daniel's vast collection.

 Another thing that Daniel's collection connects all of us Monster Kids together is it was a big part of Daniel still being here.
 Daniel had told me that when he was younger - he was very ill to where he had to stay in his bed for a long time.
 And every day he woke up to wasn't guaranteed, so his dad and his uncle helped him collect 8mm monster movies where they would sync up the audio to the films.
 And I think this was before Super 8mm came out with an audio strip.
 And the classic monsters were a constant comfort.